Allow explicit selection of built converters

 Splitting up the single librstconverters into separate specific libraries could be a solution to this.
 Any other ideas?

-#5 Updated by S. Wrede over 6 years ago
+#5 Updated by S. Wrede about 9 years ago

 Unfortunately, in a setup where I compile and install as much functionality as possible in a single prefix the compile-time solution doesn't help.
 Isn't it actually one of the benefits of having plugins that we decouple compile-time from run-time aspects?
 So, in terms of the OpenCV example: If I am running an rsb-cv process the plugin is loaded and everything is executed as 32bits while the same rsb libraries can run, e.g., an AMARSi application in 64bit processes?